Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Methods

 \section{Methods}

-In our models, any parametric failure time distribution could be used.
-For simplicity, we focus on the following three, which have simple closed-form survival and hazard functions: the exponential distribution with rate $\lambda$, the Weibull distribution with rate $\lambda$ and shape $\gamma$, and the log-logistic distribution with rate $\lambda$ and shape $\gamma$.
+Although any parametric failure time distribution could be used in this model, we focus on the following three because they have simple closed-form survival and hazard functions: the exponential distribution with rate $\lambda$, the Weibull distribution with rate $\lambda$ and shape $\gamma$, and the log-logistic distribution with rate $\lambda$ and shape $\gamma$.
 The internal and external transmission models can use the same failure time distribution or different distributions.
-Let the parameters of the internal failure time distribution be $(\lambda_\text{int}, \gamma_\text{int})$ and the parameters of the external distribution be $(\lambda_\text{ext}, \gamma_\text{ext})$.
+Let the parameters of the internal failure time distribution be $(\lambda_\text{int}, \gamma_\text{int})$ and the parameters of the external distribution be $(\lambda_\text{ext}, \gamma_\text{ext})$, where the shape parameters are omitted for the exponential distribution.

-The internal and external transmission models generally work on different time scales.
+The internal and external transmission models generally work on different time scales (i.e., with different time origins).
 In a pair $ij$ with $i \neq 0$, the time origin is the onset of infectiousness in $i$, which can differ from pair to pair.
 A pair $0j$ is at risk of transmission when $j$ is susceptible and external infectious contact is possible.
 Typically, a common time origin will be specified for all external pairs in a single population under observation.